AlbertoMontalesi/AlbertoMontalesi.github.io/_posts/2018-04-07-ES6#5-iterables-looping-and-array-improvements.md

 **Array.find()** returns the value of the first element in the array that satisfies the provided testing function.
 Otherwise *undefined* is returned.

-It can be useful in instances where we have a json file, maybe coming from an API from instagram or something similar and we want to grab a specific post with a speciic code that identifies it.
+It can be useful in instances where we have a json file, maybe coming from an API from instagram or something similar and we want to grab a specific post with a specific code that identifies it.

 Let's looks at a simple example to see how **Array.find()** works.